-ON THIS PAGE: You will find a drawing about the main body parts affected by childhood neuroblastoma.
+ON THIS PAGE: You will find a drawing of the main body parts affected by childhood neuroblastoma.
 Use the menu to see other pages.

 This illustration shows the primary distribution of neuroblastoma in children, highlighting the neck, chest, abdomen, and pelvis.
 A detail shows the spine, stretching from the cervical vertebra at the top to the lumbar vertebra at the bottom.
 The kidneys are located on either side of the spine just above the waist, and the adrenal glands are located on top of both kidneys.
 Clusters of nerve cells, called sympathetic ganglion, run up and down the length of the spine on the sympathetic trunks, located along either side of the vertebrae.
 Copyright 2005 American Society of Clinical Oncology.
 Robert Morreale/Visual Explanations, LLC.

 The next section in this guide is Risk Factors.
 It describes the factors that may increase the chance of developing childhood neuroblastoma.
 Use the menu to choose a different section to read in this guide.